 High dose chemotherapy destroys cancer cells, but also damages the stem cells that make blood cells in the bone marrow.
 So if you need high dose treatment you need a way of replacing the stem cells that have been destroyed.
-This is called having a stem cell.
+This is called having a stem cell transplant.
 They are sometimes called stem cell rescue or intensive treatments.

 Why you might have a stem cell transplant

 Your doctor might recommend intensive treatment to improve the chance of getting a complete response, which is called CR or remission.
 Remission means that there is no sign of active myeloma.

 Stem cell transplants are very intensive treatments, and can cause severe side effects.
 They are not suitable for everyone.
 Your specialist will talk through the options with you.

 Stem cells are very early cells made in the bone marrow.
 Bone marrow is a spongy material that fills the bones.

 These stem cells develop into red blood cells, white blood cells and platelets.